 The National Curriculum specifies the learning outcomes and content for each level of education per subject.
-For the SERAT "Content (ages 5-8)" section, the curriculum/learning outcomes and content for the sublevel of primary school covering grades 1-4 (ages 6-10) were analysed; and, respectively, for the "Content (ages 9-12)" section, the curriculum/learning outcomes and content for the sublevel covering grades 5-6 (ages 10-12) were analysed.
+For the SERAT "Content 5-8 years" section, the curriculum/learning outcomes and content for the sublevel of primary school covering grades 1-4 (ages 6-10) were analysed; and, respectively, for the "Content 9-12 years" section, the curriculum/learning outcomes and content for the sublevel covering grades 5-6 (ages 10-12) were analysed.

 The following three subjects were analysed for the 5-8 age group: natural science, Me and Society (social science), and physical education and sports.
-18 Comprehensive Sexuality Education in Georgia